Hartford, Connecticut: Economy

 Hartford is a center for medical care, research, and education.
 Within the city of Hartford itself, hospitals include Hartford Hospital, The Institute of Living, Connecticut Children's Medical Center, and Saint Francis Hospital & Medical Center (which merged in 1990 with Mount Sinai Hospital).

-Hartford is also the historic international center of the insurance industry, with companies like Aetna, Conning & Company, The Hartford, Harvard Pilgrim Health Care, The Phoenix Companies, and Hartford Steam Boiler based in the city, and companies like Prudential Financial, Lincoln National Corporation, Sun Life Financial Travelers, United Healthcare and Axa XL having major operations in the city.
+Hartford is also the historic international center of the insurance industry, with companies like Aetna, Conning & Company, The Hartford, Harvard Pilgrim Health Care, The Phoenix Companies, and Hartford Steam Boiler based in the city, and companies like Prudential Financial, Lincoln National Corporation, Sun Life Financial Travelers, UnitedHealth Group#UnitedHealthcare and Axa XL having major operations in the city.
 Insurance giant Aetna had its headquarters in Hartford before announcing a relocation to New York City in July 2017.
 When CVS acquired Aetna a few months later, however, they announced Aetna would remain in Hartford for at least four years.
 The city is also home to the corporate headquarters of CareCentrix, Choice Merchant Solutions, Global Atlantic Financial Group, Hartford Healthcare, Insurity, LAZ Parking, ProPark Mobility, U.S. Fire Arms, and Virtus Investment Partners.

 In 2008, Sovereign Bank consolidated two bank branches as well as its regional headquarters in a nineteenth-century palazzo on Asylum Street.
 Bank of America and People's United Financial have a significant corporate presence in Hartford.
 In 2009, Northeast Utilities, a Fortune 500 company and New England's largest energy utility, announced it would establish its corporate headquarters downtown.

 Hartford is a burgeoning technology hub.
 In March 2018, Infosys announced that opening of a new technology innovation hub in Hartford, creating up to 1,000 jobs by 2022.
 The Hartford technology innovation hub will focus on three key sectors- insurance, healthcare and manufacturing.
 Hartford has continued to attract technology companies including CGI Inc., Covr Financial Technologies, GalaxE.
 Solutions, HCL Technologies and Larsen & Toubro.
-Insurance software provided Insurity is also headquartered in the city.
+Insurance software provider Insurity is also headquartered in the city.

 Local unemployment remains high in Hartford compared to other cities, the state, and the U.S. Of the four major cities in Connecticut (Bridgeport, New Haven, and Stamford), Hartford's unemployment rate of 7.5% in the fall of 2018 was the highest.
 As a whole, Connecticut's unemployment rate remains above 5% while the national rate hovers just under 4%.